 Cash flow from operating activities was SEKm 177 (-38) in the third quarter.
 Working capital impacted with an increase of SEKm -11 (-128).
-Cash flow from operating activities was positively affected by SEKm 31 (-) due to IFRS 16, compared to the same period last year, as lease payments are reflected as change in lease liabilities under financial activities.
+Cash flow from operating activities was positively affected by SEKm 31 (-) due to IFRS 16, compared to the same period last year, as lease payments are reflected as change in lease liabilites under financial activities.
+Cash flow from operating activities during the first nine months amounted to SEKm 388 (0).
 Cash flow from operating activities during the first nine months amounted to SEKm 388 (0).
 Cash flow from operating activities during the first nine months was positively affected by SEKm 91 (-) due to IFRS 16, compared to the same period last year.
 The increase compared to last year was due to a large increase in working capital during 2018.